brickrefinery/l-lang-spec/README.md

 | 1x1 brick with a "plus" sign, `3005ptplusb` (![empty window frame](images/3005ptplusb25.png)) | plus  |  |
 | 1x1 brick with a "minus" sign, `3005ptpminusb` (![empty window frame](images/3005ptpminusb25.png)) | minus  |  |

+Generally these will be used with assignments to create commands like "X = Y + 5".

 ### Comparison

 To get the programmatic equivalent of "If \<x\>, then \<y\>" we have to create some way to do comparisons.